kubernetes/website/content/en/docs/concepts/configuration/secret.md

 secret volume mount will have permission `0400`.

 Note that the JSON spec doesn't support octal notation, so use the value 256 for 0400 permissions.
-If you use yaml instead of json for the pod, you can use octal notation to specify permissions in a more natural way.
+If you use YAML instead of JSON for the Pod manifest, you can use octal notation to specify permissions in a more natural way.

 You can also use mapping, as in the previous example, and specify different